datasciencecampus/pygrams/docs/tech-report.md

 # Data engineering 1-2 I

-To enable the most generic support possible at minimum overhead, we decided to store input data using [Pandas](https://pandas.pydata.org/) dataframes; each text sample then becomes a row in a dataframe (which is comparable to a database table, only stored directly in memory rather than on disc).
+The first problem we encountered during this project was that of inhomogeneous data.
+To be more specific, the data we received to process was coming in different formats, like, xml, sql, csv, excel, etc. To overcome this problem and make our pipeline more generic, we decided to create functions  to convert each data source to [Pandas](https://pandas.pydata.org/) dataframes.
+For memory, storage and processing efficiency purposes, we decided to only keep three columns in the dataframe, namely text, date and classification (cpc).
+These fields were adequate to meet the patent project requirements, but could also generalize and process different datasets like job adverts, publications etc.

 ## Patent Data

-Initially, we did not have access to [PatStat](https://www.epo.org/searching-for-patents/business/patstat.html#tab-1) (the world-wide patent archive), but were given access to samples from the UK's patent data in XML format.
+Initially, we did not have access to [PATSTAT](https://www.epo.org/searching-for-patents/business/patstat.html#tab-1) (the world-wide patent archive), but were given access to samples from the UK's patent data in XML format.
 To enable us to use large numbers of patent abstract as soon as possible, we imported the USPTO's [bulk patent](https://bulkdata.uspto.gov/) dataset, using data from 2004 onwards (as this was stored in a similar XML format).
 The XML data was scraped from the web using [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/) and exported in data frame format for ingestion into pygrams.
 Later, when patstat became available, we created an import tool which parsed the CSV format data supplied by patstat and directly exported in dataframe format, to avoid the need for an intermediate database.

-# Data sources 1-2
+# Other Data Sources 1-2

-Suggest this is folded into s/w engineering section.
+Besides patent data, we tried pyGrams with other text data sources like job adverts, survey comments, brexit consultations, coroners reports, tweets to name a few.

 # Objective 1: Popular Terminology 7 ETF